RexxLA/rexx-repository/ARB/standards/work-in-progress/search-order/tests/results/OS2(REXXSAA,OBJREXX,Regina),Windows(ooRexx,Regina),Ubuntu(ooRexx,Regina).md

 | `lib\currlib.rex` | 1 | 1 | 1 | 1 | **1** ||
 | `lib\pathlib` | 0 | 1 | 0 | 1 | **1** ||
 | `lib\pathlib.rex` | 0 | 1 | 0 | 1 | **1** ||

+Modulo [the SAA bug](#the-saa-bug), we can classify the interpreters in three categories: those that search only in the current directory (REXXSAA, Regina), those that search in the current directory and in the `PATH` (OBJREXX), and those that, additionally, search first of all in the "same" or caller directory (ooRexx).

 ### Dot-relative calls